 • Tax Office decisions refusing an individual’s request for an extension of time within which to make a taxation objection.

-Note that the Small Taxation Claims Tribunal (STCT) no longer exists from 1 July 2015.
+Note that since 1 July 2015 the Small Taxation Claims Tribunal (STCT) no longer exists.
 Applications that were in the STCT are now dealt with in the AAT’s Taxation and Commercial Division.

 In reviewing decisions, VCAT has all the powers and functions of the original decision-maker in question, as well as any other functions conferred on VCAT by the VCAT Act (s 51(1)) or by the enabling enactment.